-We have started a GoFundMe that you may access here: http://gf.me/u/xzf3ds to relieve some of the financial burdens for buying these essential goods or you can donate to our Venmo @helpersforcovid19
+We have started a GoFundMe that you may access here: http://gf.me/u/xzf3ds to relieve some of the financial burdens for our events or you can donate to our Venmo @helpersforcovid19

 After getting sent home due to this pandemic, Pam Leybengrub, a premed student attending Macaulay Honors College at Hunter College, wanted to get involved in helping those in need during this crisis.
 After having made several trips to her local grocery store to purchase food for her family, Pam kept noticing that a portion of the people in these stores were elderly.
 Pam was shocked at how many immunocompromised people have to constantly risk their health and safety to buy essential goods.
 She wanted to help mitigate the risks they were taking which is why she created this volunteer organization.
 Pam continued to see how the effects of the pandemic disproportionately impacted underserved communities, and therefore wanted to continue the work of the organization even as COVID-19 sickness rates went down.
 Pam recruits volunteers, actively speaks with community leaders to find more people that she and her volunteers can help, and plays a major role in connecting volunteers with those who need help.
 She also personally helps with deliveries several times a week.

 Vian Shekhtman, an aspiring surgeon at Hunter College’s Macaulay Honors Program, wanted to help those in need during the current struggles.
 Vian saw firsthand how harshly the world was affected by the virus and decided to step in any way he could.
 Not having funds to assist directly, Vian decided it was smartest to help with safety management.
 He assisted Pam with setting the premise of Helpers for COVID19 and continues to recruit volunteers, work out delivery logistics, and deliver several times a week.